ARGOeu/argo-web-api/website/docs/apiv4/v4nodes.md

 When a tenant has been configured with node information the node's capabilities become available through the `/api/v4/nodes` calls.
 Capabilities include the following:
+- summary (get both availability and uptime results for the nod'es services)
 - availability (get availability results for the node's services)
 - uptime (get uptime results for the node's services)
 - status (get status results for the node's services)